 Top 10 Dividend-Yielding Stocks of Our Top Managers

-Our Ultimate Stock-Pickers have tapped into some higher-yielding holdings.
+Our Ultimate Stock-Pickers have found yield in some beaten-down stock sectors.